Our Events

 THIS PAGE REGISTERS YOU FOR THE IN-PERSON EVENT.
 TO JOIN THE LIVESTREAM, CLICK HERE.

 In honor of Earth Day 2023 (April 22), an all-star slate of poets illuminate through poetry the real impact of climate change, global warming, and the effects of environmental injustice on our world.
-The poets are John Curl, Stephanie JT Russell, and Megha Sood, with a joint presentation by Margaret Porter Troupe and Quincy Troupe.
+The poems come from John Curl, Stephanie JT Russell, Megha Sood, and Joanie HF Zosike, with a joint presentation by Margaret Porter Troupe and Quincy Troupe.

 Award-winning poet and biographer Quincy Troupe wrote the definitive biography of Miles Davis, Miles: The Autobiography, and a memoir, Miles & Me, soon to be a major motion picture.
 Author of 20 books, he also conducted the last interview with James Baldwin, republished most recently in English as James Baldwin: The Last Interview & Other Conversations (Melville House, 2014).
 He co-authored the best-selling biography The Pursuit of Happyness, the story of Chris Gardner that was made into a major motion picture starring Will Smith, and Earl the Pearl, the story of legendary NBA basketball player Earl Monroe.
 Troupe’s work has been translated into 30 languages.
 His most recent book of poetry is Duende, Poems 1966–Now (Seven Stories Press, January 2022).